71.2 F

 In an interview with The Blue Ridge Leader Sunday evening, Donohue said she first received notice from the OSC in September alerting her that a complaint had been filed and the office would be investigating the allegations.

-“I had been sporadically applying for jobs the last couple of years while working at the DOJ, mostly in the federal sector.
+“I had been sporadically applying for the last couple of years while working at the DOJ, mostly in the federal sector.
 Before I joined DOJ, I was a county prosecutor in Massachusetts and that’s the work that I went to law school to do and the job that I have loved the most throughout my career and I really miss it,” Donohue explained.

 “And the longer that I spent away from that world, I have missed it more and more.
 And I had already been thinking that maybe next year I might get a job at one of the Commonwealth Attorneys Offices.”